-Keep session cookie expiration times low (10 - 20 minutes).
-Do not store secret information like a user's password in cookies and do not store information about user privilege levels (e.g. admin=true) as it may be subject to tampering.
+Keep session cookie expiration times low (10-20 minutes).
+Don't store secret information like a user's password in cookies and don't store information about user privilege levels (for example, admin=true) as it can be considered as tampering.

-Applications should not use or support URL rewriting for session management and should follow best practices for avoiding session fixation attacks, such as always issuing a new session identifier cookie on successful login.
+Applications must avoid URL rewriting for session management and prevent session fixation attacks by issuing a new session identifier cookie upon successful login.
 See: